Latest News SEO

 Some content that ranked well before may still deserve its position in search results, while other pages may be better at meeting user needs based on the updated ranking systems.

-The December 2025 Core Update will follow this same structure, reassessing the relevance, usefulness, and content quality at scale rather than rewarding or penalising specific websites or SEO practices.
+The December 2025 Core Update follows this same structure, reassessing the relevance, usefulness, and content quality at scale rather than rewarding or penalising specific websites or SEO practices.

 How do Core Updates affect my website?